Yale-EEB723/finalproject/README.md

 ## Background

 Most human emerging infectious diseases across the world are zoonotic.
 Especially Viruses ocurring in mammals are of major concern.
 Examples include Anthrax, Birdflu and Ebola (Anthrax paper XXX, Karesh et al. 2012 The Lancet, Nature Olival et al. 2018).
 Thus, it is of primary concern to understand the drivers and patterns of viral biodiversity in wild animals (Oliver et al. 2018, 5-6).
 This is especially relevant for migratory animals as they cross continents and political boundaries (Harisson et al. 2018 Nature Eco Evo, 2018 Science paper zoonosis migration ).
-Understanding patterns of viral diversity in wildlife and determinants of successful cross- species transmission, or spillover, are therefore key goals for pandemic surveillance programs4.
-However, few analytical tools exist to identify which host species are likely to harbour the next human virus, or which viruses can cross species boundaries5–7.
-Here we conduct a comprehensive analysis of mammalian host–virus relationships and show that both the total number of viruses that infect a given species and the proportion likely to be zoonotic are predictable.
-After controlling for
+Animal migrations across the world are dissapearing (Wilcove, Wikelski 2008) and anthropogenic pressures are reducing animal movement (Tucker 2018) with important implication for human well-being.
+It is important to understand how vectors of zoonosis have evolved their immune genes for defence against virulence, and key ecomorpholocial traits crucial for their survival.
+Bats have been identified as the most virulent mammalian group (Olival et al. 2018), are distributed across all continents except for Antartica with over 1000 species (Bat diversity world paper).
+In this project, we investigated gene evolution of XLY immune genes and echolocation genes XXX in a group of XYZ bat species.
+We further mapped the global biodiversity of bats (using IUCN rangemaps) and investited whether bat species richness (and diversification) and environmental conditions are related with diversification rates and mutiple origin of gene evolution in immune genes in bat.

 Motivation for the project....

 How it fits in with other work...

 What the reader needs to know to understand the project
 ## Methods

 ## Results